DOW-II-Elite-Mod/elite-mod-2.9.12/README.md

 ---- Update 06/07/2024 -----

-The repo nwo has the latest 1.8.2 of the Injector, and Kharos' new launcher has now been set up to run with Elite.
+The repo now has the latest 1.8.2 of the Injector, and Kharos' new launcher has now been set up to run with Elite.
 For the Launcher I have created an Elite.exe and an Elite_Dev.exe, to run Live and Test configurations respectively and independently.

 ![image](https://github.com/arthur-clouds/elite-mod-2.9.12/assets/37910554/f1f11ea7-914d-4168-bcba-3af06dd94b9d)